Health Freedom Resources

 "By changing from almost totally cooked food to raw food and doing Colon Cleanses #1 and 2 and the Liver Cleanse, I've gotten rid of gallstones the size of large grapes!
 My liver, which had been swollen from my breast on down, has reduced over the last 4 months and now I have a waistline.
 The cellulite on my butt and thighs has gone down dramatically.
 I'm 75 years old and some won't believe that.
 I know someone 10 years younger who looks 10 years older than I do."
 A. L.

 The cleanse consists of a "liver friendly" diet to allow maximum healing and cleaning, and herbs and friendly bacteria to restore health to the colon as well.
 The herbs stimulate, cleanse and protect the liver and gall bladder and rid the body of parasites.
 Milk Thistle has chemicals that bind to and coat liver cells.
-These phytochemicals (plant chemicals) not only heal previous liver damage but also protect the liver from future damage.
+These phytochemicals (plant chemicals) support a healthy liver, even when previously damaged.
 The Oregon Grape root bark, Gentian root, Wormwood leaves and Dandelion root are all bitter liver herbs which stimulate the liver to excrete more bile, which cleans the liver and gall bladder, flushing the gallstones naturally during the juice fast.
 Black Walnut, Wormwood and Garlic are strong anti-parasitical plants.

 The Liver & Intestinal Cleanse 10 Day Package includes all of the steps and preparations for doing a thorough 10-day herbal cleanse program that addresses your body's two most important organs of detoxification and nourishment, the liver and intestinal tract.